etlegacy/etlegacy-assets/asset-documentation.rst

 *  **"obsolete"**: Deprecated assets from the original game that have been removed in Legacy.
 *  **"missing"**: Assets from the original game that still need to be replaced in Legacy.
 *  **"done"**: Assets that have been replaced already and are in a satisfactory state.
-*  **"alpha"**: Assets that have been included as placeholders.
-To be improved at a later date.
 *  **"beta"**: Assets that have been improved, but are likely still subject to change.